-Soybean values traded lower across the board today with July 15’ settling at 9.22 ½ off 1 ¾ cents (New contract lows).
-Corn also showed weakness today closing down 5 cents at 3.55 with Wheat values plummeting 21 ¾ cents closing at 4.93 ¼, pegging in a new 7 day low.
+Soybean values traded lower across the board today, with July 15’ settling at 9.22 ½ off 1 ¾ cents (New contract lows).
+Corn also showed weakness today, closing down 5 cents at 3.55, with Wheat values plummeting 21 ¾ cents, closing at 4.93 ¼, pegging in a new seven-day low.

-Rains continue to fall which has now become an obstacle to planting progress with the trade estimating the national soybean planting pace will fall somewhere around 61% on tonight’s report, 2% below the five year average pace.
-More moisture is expected next week in the belt which may cause next week’s planting progress falling further behind the normal clip.
+Rains continue to fall, which has now become an obstacle to planting progress, with the trade estimating the national soybean planting pace will fall somewhere around 61% on tonight’s report, 2% below the five-year average pace.
+More moisture is expected next week in the belt, which may cause next week’s planting progress to fall further behind the normal clip.
 Some analysts are now calling for a shift of one to two million acres of corn into soy due to the wet conditions that have been dealt to producers so far this year.
-More acres and some yield reduction is still setting up US stocks to be at vexing levels next year.
+More acres and some yield reduction are still setting up US stocks to be at vexing levels next year.
 Taking all fundamental data into account – we may see futures leaning toward the $8.75 or less area in the near future.
-The US dollar rolled higher today hitting 97.770 up 1.297 with Crude backing off the $60.00 level closing down $1.41 at $58.31.
+The US dollar rolled higher today, hitting 97.770 up 1.297, with Crude backing off the $60.00 level, closing down $1.41 at $58.31.
 Funds are estimated to be short a record 92,000 contracts of soybeans, 9,000 Meal, and long 23,000 oil.
 National soybean crop conditions are expected out next week.

-Technically, there is nothing in our opinion to stop beans from continuing their freefall expect possibly a weather scare, which just doesn’t seem to be in the cards, for the time being.
-Values currently trading below all key moving averages, and downward momentum is increasing after taking out the key $9.35 support level.
-Volatility does continue to drift lower but still slightly above the longer term mean average.
-Short term key support now comes in at $9.00 with the prior support point of $9.35 becoming resistance.
-No short term chart patterns that are appealing, however a possible longer term double bottom may be in the works.
+Technically, there is nothing to stop beans from continuing their freefall except possibly a weather scare, which doesn’t seem to be in the cards for now.
+Values are currently trading below all key moving averages, and downward momentum is increasing after taking out the key $9.35 support level.
+Volatility does continue to drift lower but is still slightly above the longer-term mean average.
+Short-term key support now comes in at $9.00, with the prior support point of $9.35 becoming resistance.
+No short-term chart patterns are appealing; however, a possible longer-term double bottom may be in the works.

-If you have any questions please feel free to get in touch with us through our website at: www.iasg.com , you can email me direct at email@example.com, or feel free to call anytime: 312-561-3145.
-Follow us on Twitter: @iasg.com
+If you have any questions, please contact us through our website at: www.iasg.com.
+You can email me direct at email@example.com or feel free to call anytime: 312-561-3145.

 Soybeans: July 15